kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 lower my flag
 ```

+Notice how the process's flag is always raised during the critical section no matter if the loop is iterated zero, once or more times.
+Further the flag can be interpreted as an immediate intent to enter the critical section.
+Only if the other process has also raised the flag will one process defer, lower their intent flag and wait.

 ## Can I implement Peterson's algorithm in C or assembler?
-Yes - and it is used today in production for specific mobile processors: Peterson's algorithm is used to implement low-level Linux Kernel locks for the Tegra mobile processor (a system-on-chip ARM process and GPU core by Nvidia)
+Yes - and with a bit searching it is possible even today to find it in production for specific mobile processors: Peterson's algorithm is used to implement low-level Linux Kernel locks for the Tegra mobile processor (a system-on-chip ARM process and GPU core by Nvidia)
 https://android.googlesource.com/kernel/tegra.git/+/android-tegra-3.10/arch/arm/mach-tegra/sleep.S#58

 However in general, CPUs and C compilers can re-order CPU instructions or use CPU-core-specific local cache values that are stale if another core updates the shared variables.
 Thus a simple pseudo-code to C implementation is too naive for most platforms.